Beef and Macaroni Soup

 • Add broth, tomatoes, tomato paste, Worcestershire sauce, dried parsley, and dried Italian seasonings.
 Season with salt and pepper and bring to a boil.
 Simmer 5-10 minutes.

-• Add uncooked macaroni and all the vegetables, simmer an additional 8-10 minutes, or until macaroni is tender.
+• Add the uncooked macaroni and the frozen vegetables, and simmer for an additional 8-10 minutes, or until the macaroni is tender.
 Taste and adjust for salt and pepper.

 • Serve with a dollop of sour cream, shredded cheddar cheese, and chopped parsley.